 Died Oct 14, 1989 - Louisville Kentucky - 70 years old

 S/Sgt Treace enlisted in the US Army Air Corps on Nov 25, 1942.
 He qualified for aircraft gunnery school in the Army Air Corps and was assigned as a gunner to the 9th Air Force, the 98th Bomb Group, and the 344th Bomb Squadron and deployed to North Africa with the 98th Bomb Group in early 1943.
-Sgt.
+SSgt.
 Treace flew on Operation Tidal Wave, the famous mission to destroy the oil refineries at Ploesti, Romania.
 He was normally part of Lt.
-John Young's crew on the B-24D, named, 'Kickapoo', but, with his pilot, Lt.
-Young, and the rest of Young's regular crew, just a few days before the mission, Treace was assigned to fly in the Lead aircraft, 'Hail Columbia' with Col. John R. Kane and Lt.
+John Young's crew on the B-24D, named, KICKAPOO, but, with his pilot, Lt.
+Young, and the rest of Young's regular crew, just a few days before the mission, Treace was assigned to fly in the Lead aircraft, HAIL COLUMBIA, with Col. John R. Kane and Lt.
 John Young, assigned as Kane's copilot for the Ploesti mission.
 Sgt.
-Treace and his fellow gunners successfully defended their airplane against heavy enemy ground and air defenses at Ploesti, damaging several attacking fighter planes and allowing his two pilots and bombardier to lead the three following Bomb Groups to their Initial Points and, then, to find and successfully bomb their target, White IV, the Astra Romano Refinery complex, while the 44th Bomb Group led by Col. Leon Johnson found and bombed his target, White V, the Columbia Aquila Refinery.
+Treace and his fellow gunners, as they had done many times before, successfully defended their airplane against heavy enemy ground and air defenses at Ploesti, damaging several attacking fighter planes and allowing his two pilots and bombardier to lead three following Bomb Groups to their Initial Points and, then, to find and successfully bomb their target, White IV, the Astra Romano Refinery complex, while the 44th Bomb Group led by Col. Leon Johnson found and bombed his target, White V, the Columbia Aquila Refinery.
 And the following 389th Bomb Group, also, successfully found and bombed their targets at Campina, Romania, although, with heavy losses.

 Military | First Lieutenant | Radio Operator | 98th Bomb Group